Public Trust in Science

 HASTINGS CONVERSATIONS: A SERIES

-Dr. Anthony Fauci will explore the ethical issues raised by the erosion of trust in science in a new virtual discussion hosted by The Hastings Center.
-The nation’s top infectious diseases official and Hastings president Mildred Solomon will look at how we can improve public understanding of complex issues in ways particularly suited to problem-solving and respectful dialogue.
+Dr. Anthony Fauci explored the ethical issues raised by the erosion of trust in science in a new virtual discussion hosted by The Hastings Center.
+The nation’s top infectious diseases official and Hastings president Mildred Solomon looked at how we can improve public understanding of complex issues in ways particularly suited to problem-solving and respectful dialogue.
 What is the proper balance between safety and speed when developing new therapeutics and vaccines?
 And who should decide when scientists and members of the public disagree?
 The event is part of The Hastings Center’s series, Securing Health in a Troubled Time.

 Date: November 19, 2020